Patsy Cline: Death

-The plane stopped once in Rogers, Arkansas to refuel and subsequently landed at Dyersburg Municipal Airport in Dyersburg, Tennessee at 5 p.m.
+The plane stopped once in Rogers, Arkansas, to refuel and subsequently landed at Dyersburg Municipal Airport in Dyersburg, Tennessee, at 5 pm.
 Hawkins had accepted Billy Walker's place after Walker left on a commercial flight to take care of a stricken family member.
-The Dyersburg, Tennessee, airfield manager suggested that they stay the night because of high winds and inclement weather, offering them free rooms and meals.
-But Hughes, who was not trained in instrument flying, said "I've already come this far.
+The Dyersburg, Tennessee, airfield manager suggested they stay the night because of high winds and inclement weather, offering them free rooms and meals, but Hughes, who was not trained in instrument flying, said, "I've already come this far.
 We'll be there before you know it."
 The plane took off at 6:07 p.m.

-Cline's flight crashed in heavy weather on the evening of Tuesday, March 5, 1963.
+Cline's flight, however, crashed in heavy weather on the evening of March 5, 1963.
 Her recovered wristwatch had stopped at 6:20 p.m.
 The plane was found some 90 mi from its Nashville destination, in a forest outside of Camden, Tennessee.
 Forensic examination concluded that everyone aboard had been killed instantly.
 Until the wreckage was discovered the following dawn and reported on the radio, friends and family had not given up hope.
 Endless calls tied up the local telephone exchanges to such a degree that other emergency calls had trouble getting through.
-The lights at the destination Cornelia Fort Airpark were kept on throughout the night, as reports of the missing plane were broadcast on radio and TV.
+The lights at the aircraft's destination, Cornelia Fort Airpark, were kept on throughout the night, as reports of the missing plane were broadcast on radio and TV.

 Early in the morning, Roger Miller and a friend went searching for survivors: "As fast as I could, I ran through the woods screaming their names—through the brush and the trees—and I came up over this little rise, oh, my God, there they were.
 It was ghastly.
 The plane had crashed nose down."
 Shortly after the bodies were removed, looters scavenged the area.
-Some of the items which were recovered were eventually donated to the Country Music Hall of Fame.
-Among them were Cline's wristwatch, a Confederate flag cigarette lighter, studded belt and three pairs of gold lamé slippers.
-Cline's fee in cash from the last performance was never recovered.
-Per her wishes, Cline's body was brought home for her memorial service, which thousands attended.
+Some recovered items were eventually donated to the Country Music Hall of Fame.
+Cline's wristwatch, a Confederate flag cigarette lighter, a studded belt, and three pairs of gold lamé slippers were among them.
+Cline's payment in cash from the last performance was never recovered.
+In accordance with her wishes, Cline's body was brought home first for her memorial service, which thousands attended.
 People jammed against the small tent over her gold casket and the grave to take all the flowers they could reach as keepsakes.
 She was buried at Shenandoah Memorial Park in her hometown of Winchester, Virginia.
 Her grave is marked with a bronze plaque, which reads: "Virginia H. Dick ('Patsy Cline' is noted under her name) 'Death Cannot Kill What Never Dies: Love'."
-A memorial marks the exact place off Mt Carmel Road in Camden, Tennessee, where the plane crashed in the still-remote forest.
+A memorial marks the exact place off Mt.
+Carmel Road in Camden, Tennessee, where the plane crashed.